bendourthe/signal-processing-toolbox/Matlab/denoising/README.md

 ### Average repetitive events
 #### Definition
-Restructure a time series composed of repetitive events into a matrix and calculate the corresponding average.
+Restructures a time series composed of repetitive events into a matrix and calculate the corresponding average.
     Note: this code assumes that each event has a constant duration.
 #### Input
     signal: nx1 array corresponding to the tested time series